salrashid123/vault-plugin-secrets-gcp-cab/README.md

 #### Configure Policy

-Then configure the policy.
-Make sure the the environment variables are set
+Then configure the policy you are interested in.
+Make sure the the environment variables are set.

+The following will configure both a restricted and unrestricted policy:

 ```bash
 export PROJECT_ID=`gcloud config get-value core/project`
 export PROJECT_NUMBER=`gcloud projects describe $PROJECT_ID --format="value(projectNumber)"`